Akali27/Python_Exercises/README.md

 ## Description

-1-finance_records: Creating a script for analyzing a company's financial records.
-The script calculates the following:
+1-finance_records: The script to analyze a company's financial records calculates the following:
 * The total number of months included in the dataset.
 * The total amount of revenue gained over the entire period.
 * The average change in revenue between months over the entire period.